 Have low expectations for routine and structure at the start, especially concerning hygiene, healthy meals, sleep cycles, and so on.
 Whatever you are tempted to expect, drop those expectations a notch or even two.

-But also — consider dropping your expectations of yourself!
+But also, consider dropping your expectations of yourself!
 A newly placed foster child requires a lot of energy and time.
-Reducing your stress load will free you up to be gracious and open to building connection and relationship.
+Reducing your stress load will free you up to be gracious and open to building connections and relationships.

-Here are some suggestions experienced foster parents had for lowering expectations of yourself:
+Here are some suggestions experienced foster parents had for lowering expectations of themselves:

-- Ask the casework to provide transportation or family-visit support when possible.
+• Ask the caseworker to provide transportation or family-visit support when possible.

 But, Expect to Be Tested